 To Peter Sognefest for his outstanding accomplishments in industrial manufacturing of semiconductors and digital appliance controls.

-To Harold G. Sowman, ceramic engineer, industrial manager, and inventor, for his contributions to and leadership in the development of novel and useful ceramic materials.
+To Harold G. Sowman, ceramic engineer, industrial manager, and inventor, for his contributions to and

 To Richard M. Spriggs, engineer, educator, administrator, and leader for his pioneering work in advanced ceramic materials, their processing, structure, and behavior, and for his leadership as an educator and in professional organizations and societies.